 The European Union does not have a binding legislative act on country information quality standards.
-However, both the Qualification12 and the Procedures Directive13 set a certain number of requirements in this respect.
+However, both the Qualification17 and the Procedures Directive18 set a certain number of requirements in this respect.
 These directives create clear-cut obligations for member states and thus can be considered the only regional instruments determining COI quality standards with a legally binding effect.
-Member states were obliged to transpose the provisions of the Qualification Directive into their national legislation before 10 October 200614, while the transposition deadline for the Procedures Directive is 1 December 200715.
+Member states were obliged to transpose the provisions of the Qualification and the Procedures Directives into their national legislation before 10 October 2006 and 1 December 2007 respectively.19 The recast process of these directives - on-going at the time of publishing this report - is not likely to modify the core content of the provisions in question.20